ISEAL-Community/iseal-core/README.md

 ## TODO

 - Update links to final version (from alanorth to iseal GitHub)
-- Extract controlled vocabularies and schema.csv to data directory, remove openpyxl dependency
+- Extract controlled vocabularies to data directory
 - Add more information and instructions to README.md

 ## License